collective-soundworks/soundworks/assets/DOC.md

 ## Manual Install

-But if you are advanturous, you can also install `soundworks` manually:
+But if you are adventurous, you can also install `soundworks` manually:

 ```sh
 npm install --save @soundworks/core